National Wildlife Refuge

 Deer Flat National Wildlife Refuge

 Nestled in the rolling sagebrush hills of southwest Idaho, the watery oasis at Deer Flat National Wildlife Refuge provides an important breeding area for birds and mammals, as well as other wildlife.
 The refuge is also a significant resting and wintering area for birds migrating along the Pacific Flyway, including spectacular concentrations of mallards and Canada geese.
-Because of its value to birds, Deer Flat has been declared a Globally Important Bird Area by the American Bird Conservancy.
+Because of its value to birds, Deer Flat has been declared an Important Bird Area by the American Bird Conservancy.

 The refuge protects a wide range of wildlife habitats, from the open waters and wetland edges of Lake Lowell, to the sagebrush uplands around the lake, to the grasslands and riparian forests on the Snake River islands.
 Refuge staff use a variety of wildlife management techniques to create and maintain wildlife habitat.
 With assistance from local growers, the refuge also cooperatively farms 240 acres to provide food for wildlife.